regenrek/oplink-mcp/examples/deepwiki-demo/README.md

 ## Files

 - `.mcp-workflows/servers.json` – registers the HTTP endpoint `https://mcp.deepwiki.com/sse` under the alias `deepwiki`.
 No API key is required per the official docs.
-- `.mcp-workflows/workflows.yaml` – includes both an explicit proxy (`deepwiki:deepwiki_search`) and an auto-discovery workflow.
+- `.mcp-workflows/workflows.yaml` – includes both a scripted tool using `deepwiki:ask_question` and an auto‑discovery workflow exposing all DeepWiki tools.

 ## Usage